Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Introduction

 \section{Introduction}

 This paper is the third of a trilogy dedicated to the study of decomposition spaces and their incidence algebras.

 In \cite{GKT:DSIAMI-1} we introduced the notion of decomposition space as a general framework for incidence algebras and \M inversion.
-Independently, Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563} had discovered the same notion motivated by geometry, representation theory and homological algebra.
+(Independently, Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563}, motivated by geometry, representation theory and homological algebra, had discovered the same notion, but formulated quite differently.)
 A decomposition space is a simplicial $\infty$-groupoid $X$ satisfying a certain exactness condition, weaker than the Segal condition.
-Just as the Segal condition expresses up-to-homotopy composition, the new condition expresses decomposition, and there is an abundance of examples from combinatorics.
-It is just the condition needed for a canonical coalgebra structure to be induced on the slice category over $X_1$.
+Just as the Segal condition expresses composition, the new condition expresses decomposition, and there is an abundance of examples from combinatorics.
+It is just the condition needed for a canonical coalgebra structure to be induced on the slice $\infty$-category over $X_1$.
 The comultiplication is given by the span

 which can be interpreted as saying that comultiplying an edge $f\in X_1$ returns the sum of all pairs of edges $(a,b)$ that are the short edges of a triangle with long edge $f$.
 If $X$ is the nerve of a category, so $f$ is an arrow, then the $(a,b)$ are all pairs of arrows such that $b\circ a=f$.